 How wrong I was.
 Stephen, I am eternally grateful for your time, energy, and friendship.

 Stephen is known as The Uplifter.
-When you listen to the podcast below, you’ll immediately understand why.
+When you listen to the interview, you’ll immediately understand why.

-Ten Things I’ve Learned from Stephen R. Moore
+Ten Things YOU’LL Learn from Stephen R. Moore

 - When you first encounter someone, they’re either Emotionally Open or they’re Private.